Mesothelioma Biopsy

 Doctors perform fluid biopsies by inserting a needle into the area of fluid buildup.
 It is a simple procedure that doesn’t require anesthesia.

-Your doctor might also use a needle biopsy to remove a piece of tissue.
-This is known as a core needle biopsy.
+Your doctor might also use a needle biopsy to remove a piece of tissue, known as a core needle biopsy.
 These are often done with ultrasound or CT guidance.

 Endoscope Biopsies